User Defined Functions#

 Summary#

-In this section, we have seen how to execute user-defined fucntion and get the result as a NumPy or NDArray.
+In this section, we have seen how to execute user-defined function and get the result as a NumPy or NDArray.
 We have also seen that the Python-Blosc2 LazyUDF is faster than the Numba way for getting the same result.